prominenceai/deepstream-services-library/docs/api-sink.md

 Structure typedef used to provide recording session information provided to the client on callback

 **Fields**
+* `recording_event` - specifies which recording event has occurred.
+One of DSL_RECORDING_EVENT_START or DSL_RECORDING_EVENT_END
 * `sessionId` - the unique sesions id assigned on record start
 * `filename` - filename generated for the completed recording.
+Null on recording start.
-* `directory` - path for the completed recording
+* `directory` - path for the completed recording.
+Null on recording start.
-* `duration` - duration of the recording in milliseconds
+* `duration` - duration of the recording in milliseconds.
+0 on recording start.
 * `containerType` - DSL_CONTAINER_MP4 or DSL_CONTAINER_MP4
 * `width` - width of the recording in pixels
 * `height` - height of the recording in pixels